flare-foundation/ftso-v2-provider-deployment/README.md

 - Set private keys for required accounts in the `.env` file.
 - Set `NODE_RPC_URL` and `NODE_API_KEY` (optional) with your Coston node RPC endpoint in the `.env` file.
 - Set `VALUE_PROVIDER_URL` to the endpoint of your feed value provider.
 Leave default if using example provider below
+- Set `FAST_UPDATES_ACCOUNTS` to private keys of fast updates submission accounts separated by commas
+- Set `FAST_UPDATES_SORTITION_PRIVATE_KEY` to the key that was registered with the network

 Populate configs for provider stack by running `./populate_config.sh`. **NOTE: You'll need to rerun this command if you change your `.env` file.**